-My point is that you need to know who you are, what phase of life you’re in, when you like to wake up, what your expectations are for yourself and work.
+My point is that you need to know who you are, what phase of life you’re in when you like to wake up, and what your expectations are for yourself and work.
 When you are clear on all of that, you can work out the best morning routine for you.

 My morning routine.

 I wake up with enough time to get up, get ready, and get in the car to take my kids to school.
 I’m on auto-pilot with my routine so much so that I don’t need to think about it.
-Refer to this episode and to learn about my morning routine
+Refer to this episod to learn about my morning routines.